 There has been a string of news articles concerning polyfluorinated alkyl substances (PFAS) in drinking water these days, and I must say, they have my attention.
-Here is the thing, when you think of drinking water in the United States, for example, crystal clear lakes, rivers, and groundwater along with effective water treatment come to mind.
+Here is the thing, when you think of drinking water in the US, crystal-clear lakes, rivers and groundwater along with effective water treatment might come to mind.

-Although the EPA does not regulate private wells, lab tests in Whidbey turned up levels 35 times more than the allowable standards.
-In a separate report from a Harvard study it is estimated as much as six million Americans might be affected by PFA contaminated water even though in 2015, The Environmental Protection Agency (EPA) developed a global stewardship program to phase out PFA from emissions and products.
-As a Food, Environment, and Forensic Scientist and a human being, I wonder along with my SCIEX partners and clients, what more can we do to test for such harmful matter as PFAS at low levels so we can help keep the public safe.
+Although the US Environmental Protection Agency (EPA) does not regulate private wells, lab tests in Whidbey turned up levels 35 times more than the allowable drinking water standards.
+On a broader scale, a separate report based on aHarvard study estimated that as many as 6 million Americans overall might be affected by PFAS-contaminated water, even though the EPAdeveloped a global stewardship program in 2015 to phase out PFAS from emissions and products.
+As a scientist and, more importantly, as a human being — I wonder, along with my SCIEX partners and clients, what more can we do to trace harmful chemicals such as PFAS at low levels, so we can help keep the public safe?

 If you are a fellow scientist who wishes to get involved with PFAS testing, download the PFAS and GenX info kit to access content that can help.
 This info kit includes two methods for the quantification of PFAS in water samples.

 I invite you to discover the advantages of each method, including each method’s compatibility with the guidelines outlined in EPA Method 537 and EPA Method 537.1.
 You will also learn about the ever-important sample preparation strategies used in each method.
 This is important because while the use of the SCIEX Triple Quad™ 5500 LC-MS/MS System for MS/MS detection is similar between the two methods, the sample preparation and injection volumes differ significantly.